Blog

 • Transitional care coordination following discharge from Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, or AdventHealth Burleson

-Coverage is not automatic — each service requires physician documentation and adjuster authorization.
-BrightStar Care of Burleson's intake team manages this process on your behalf, gathering the clinical records, contacting the Texas Mutual adjuster, and ensuring all required documentation is submitted before the first nurse visit is scheduled.
+Coverage is not automatic.
+Each service requires physician documentation and adjuster authorization before care begins.
+Our intake team manages this process on your behalf — gathering clinical records, contacting your Texas Mutual adjuster, and submitting all required documentation before the first nurse visit is scheduled.

 Conditions That Qualify for Texas Mutual Home Health Services

-Texas Mutual home health authorization is tied to the nature of the occupational injury and the treating physician's recovery plan.
-Common qualifying conditions seen in our Burleson and SW Fort Worth caseload include:
+Texas Mutual home health care authorization is tied directly to the nature of the occupational injury and the treating physician's recovery plan.
+Common qualifying conditions in our Burleson and SW Fort Worth caseload include:

 • Post-surgical wound care following orthopedic, spinal, or abdominal surgeries related to workplace injury